 Step 2: Locating the Upload Area.

-Once you’re on the homepage, look for the upload button or the drag-and-drop zone.
-It’s usually pretty obvious, often with a label like “Upload Video” or a big box that says “Drop files here.”
+Once you’re on the homepage, look for the upload button or drag-and-drop zone.
+They’re hard to miss, you’ll see a label like “Upload Video” or a big box that says “Drop files here.”
+Super straightforward.

 Step 3: Selecting and Uploading Your Video File.